 \subsection{Sample Split}

-To explore how some of the essential global properties, especially those regarding the stellar mass distributions of massive ETGs, impact the stellar population properties, the average star formation history, and also the mass assembly history within $\sim 1.5\times R_{\rm e}$.
+To explore how some of the essential global properties, especially those regarding the stellar mass distributions of massive ETGs, impact the stellar population properties, the average star formation history, and also the mass assembly history within $\sim 1.5\times R_{\rm e}$, we split the sample into two-dimensional parameter spaces to investigate the average spectral features of galaxies occupying different regions of the same space.
 Note that previous works have explored the variation of the average stellar population properties (often about the central region), such as the stellar age, metallicity, and [Mg/Fe] over the parameter space defined by the Fundamental Plane \citep[e.g.,][]{GravesApJ2009, ZahidApJ2017}, the $M_{\star}$-$R_{\rm e}$ relation \citep[e.g.,][]{McDermidMNRAS2015, ScottMNRAS2017, BaroneMNRAS2022}, or the dynamical mass (e.g., $M_{\rm JAM}$)-$R_{\rm e}$ relation \citep[e.g.,][]{CappellariMNRAS2013, McDermidMNRAS2015, LuMNRAS2023}.
 These essential scaling relations encode information about the stellar mass distributions, but 1. they are often based on earlier shallower images that miss the outer stellar halos proved to be critical to understanding the formation of massive galaxies; 2. parameters such as $R_{\rm e}$ or $\mu_{\rm e}$ (surface brightness at or within $R_{\rm e}$) often depends on a particular (over)-simplified model and can lead to incomplete or even biased pictures.
-Therefore, we aim to rely on the parameters that can help us match or differentiate the average stellar mass distributions within a specific radial range.
+Therefore, in this work, we focus on the similarities or differences of the average stellar mass distributions within different radial ranges defined unambiguously using physical radial boundaries (i.e., using kpc as unit, instead of $R_{\rm e}$ for two sub-samples of massive galaxies that shared a similar distribution of the control variable.
 As we demonstrate later, this could enable us to directly comment on the connection between the assembly and star formation of massive ETGs within the two-phase formation scenario (e.g., \citealt{OserAPJ2010, OserAPJ2012, vanDokkumAPJ2010}) in mind.